About

 I'm still on that path, and I can finally see hope.
 I want to share that hope with others who grew up inside similar faith cultures.
 This group is for anyone who wonders if life beyond religious harm is possible.
 I don't have all the answers, but I believe shared stories create real change.

-If you're looking for community on your healing journey, add your voice.
+If you want company in this, add your voice.
 We'll grow stronger together.

 Your Safety & Privacy